informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 #### Patterns

-We propose two basic patterns that Hermes should be able to fulfil.
+We propose two basic patterns that Hermes should be able to fulfill.

 1. Simple invocations to perform basic actions.
     - By _action_ here we mean doing the complete handshake for an object from